react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 ---
-id: navigation-prop
+id: navigation-object
-title: Navigation prop reference
+title: Navigation object reference
-sidebar_label: Navigation prop
+sidebar_label: Navigation object
 ---

-Each `screen` component in your app is provided with the `navigation` prop automatically.
-The prop contains various convenience functions that dispatch navigation actions.
+The `navigation` object contains various convenience functions that dispatch navigation actions.
 It looks like this:

 - `navigation`
   - `navigate` - go to another screen, figures out the action it needs to take to do it